 Meeting Schola Sarmenti at Prowein – amazing wines and a lovely Grappa.

 The brief to Matt was simple: elbow your way through the scrum and find us the good stuff... reds good enough for Aussies to drink and that are cracking value for money.
-On previous trips Matt had just been hunting for Champagne but a fortuitous introduction saw us bring in one red last year, the cracking Susumaniello, which sold out in no time.
-This year we have a pile of samples of look at, with reds from Italy, Spain and Portugal lined up on the tasting bench and waiting for the tasting panel tongues to wag or wilt.
-No doubt we’ll be broadening the offering of Euro reds in the next few months.
+On previous trips Matt had just been hunting for Champagne but a fortuitous introduction saw us bring in one red last year, the amazing Susumaniello, which sold out in no time.
+This year we have a pile of samples to look at, with reds from Italy, Spain and Portugal lined up on the tasting bench and waiting for the tasting panel tongues to wag or wilt.
+No doubt we’ll be offering more Euro reds in the next few months.

 After Prowein, Matt was off to Champagne with meetings in Cramant, Ay, Bouzy, Mareuil-Sur-Ay, Pierry, Ville-Dommange and Epernay... and again samples are on the way from some exceptional growers with Grand Cru vineyards.
 We can’t wait to taste them all and pick the eyes out of this year's selections.